 The important consideration for you and your business is how the commission structure supports your overall sales goals, and whether or not it is designed in a way that incentivizes your team the way you planned.
 While paying your salespeople a commission can be an attractive way for a business to save on fixed costs, it won’t be effective unless you have clearly thought through the steps and considerations we’ll cover in this article.

 How Sales Commission Structures Work

 Sales commission structures work by defining the method and rates at which you will pay a salesperson for the sales in their portfolio.
-While there are a variety of commission structures, the type you choose should be carefully designed based on attainable goals so that they keep your salesperson’s goals aligned with those of the team and business overall.
+While there are a variety of commission structures, the type you or sales management team choose should be carefully designed based on attainable goals so that they keep your salesperson’s goals aligned with those of the team and business overall.

 The commission structure should reflect both the sales revenue goals for your sales reps as well as the earnings target you will establish for various sales roles.
 This allows you to be sure that you are motivating people to deliver the kind of sales performance you are planning for.

 For example, in a business-to-business (B2B) sales organization, your sales commission structure might reward your sales reps based on their total sales.
 If, however, you decide that you want to emphasize new customer acquisitions, you might pay out a higher commission rate on those sales.
 Or, you might offer a per signup commission.
 In that case, you might pay out a 2.5% commission on monthly billing, with a $250 commission for signing up each new customer.

 There are a variety of ways to structure a commission plan based on how you want to reward and incentivize individual sales performance.
 Some sales commission structures can be elaborate and complicated and are based on multiple variables like sign-up bonuses, goal accelerators, or other performance metrics.
 Don’t let the complexity scare you—your commission structure doesn’t have to hurt your head.
 In fact, sometimes simple is better.